sindresorhus/sindresorhus.github.com/source/content/apps/hyperduck.md

 - Supports any browser on your Mac
 - You don't need to keep the tab open on your iOS device for it to be available on your Mac

+#### How is it better than Safari Tab Groups? {#safari-tab-groups}

+- Works in any app with a share sheet, not just Safari
+- Supports any browser on your Mac
+- You don't need to keep the tab open on your iOS device for it to be available on your Mac

 #### How is it better than Safari Reading List? {#safari-reading-list}

 - Links are opened right in your browser so you cannot miss them
 - No need to spend time looking for the link in a long list of links
 - Supports any browser on your Mac

+#### How is it better than remembering the URL and typing it out on your Mac?

+- Works with every human
+- Does not strain fingers and brain

 #### How is it better than Handoff? {#handoff}